macthecadillac/rosters/README.md

 directory along with an xlsx file mirroring the pdfs for data entry purposes.
 You can specify checkpoints for the lab through the configuration file.

-## new-spreadsheet

-`lab-tools new-spreadsheet --input /path/to/data.csv` will generate an Excel file from the Canvas exported `data.csv` for grade entry.

-## merge

-`lab-tools merge --published /path/to/data.csv --latest /path/to/current.xlsx`
-will combine the up-to-date grades in `current.xlsx` with data in `data.csv` and generate an updated data file suitable for uploading to Canvas.
-It also outputs another Excel file that takes into account added/dropped students reflected in the latest data file from Canvas.
-If and when the TAs make changes to the file, make sure that ALL entries have correct student IDs in the spreadsheet or `lab-tools` will skip the row.

 ## open-config

 `lab-tools open-config` opens the configuration file in the default text editor.